Frequently Asked Questions

 Why did the Trail of Tears happen?
-In late 1829, President Andrew Jackson gave a speech to Congress, saying that it was time to take all Native Americans living east of the Mississippi River and move them west to Indian Territory (Oklahoma).
+In late 1829, President Andrew Jackson gave a speech to Congress, saying that it was time to take all American Indians living east of the Mississippi River and move them west to Indian Territory (Oklahoma).
 In response, Congress in 1830 passed the Indian Removal Act.
 To find out what happened leading up to Jackson's decision, read the official map and guide or the stories written under the History and Culture web page.

-What is a national trail?
-Much like a national park, a national trail is created by an act of Congress.
-There are currently 30 national scenic and historic trails in the National Trails System.
-National scenic trails are hike-through trails designated for their natural beauty, environmental importance, and opportunity for outdoor recreation.
+What is a national historic trail?
+Much like a national park, a national historic trail is created by an act of Congress.
+National historic trails are congressionally designated official routes that reflect the research, review, and recommendation of many trail experts.
 National historic trails commemorate historic trade, migration, and other routes important to American culture.